spyder-ide/spyder-docs/doc/panes/variableexplorer.rst

 ======================

 The context menu, available by right-clicking any variable, provides numerous additional options to interact with objects of various types.
-These include renaming, removing or editing existing variables, as well as the :guilabel:`duplicate` option to create a new copy of one of them under a new name you enter in the resulting dialog box.
+These include renaming, removing or editing existing variables, as well as a :guilabel:`Duplicate` option to create a new copy of one of them under a new name.

 .. image:: /images/variable_explorer/variable-explorer-duplicate.gif
    :alt: Variable Explorer showing duplicating a variable